oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 * Click ![Hide code](images/hide-code.png) to hide the code of all paragraphs in the notebook.
 * Click ![Hide results](images/hide-results.png) to hide the results of all the paragraph in the notebook.
 * Click ![Enable read-only](images/read-only.png)  to enable read-only mode for this notebook.
-	>**Note:** The read-only mode is available only for the Oracle Machine Learning Notebook Early Adopter.
+	>**Note:** The read-only mode is available only for the Oracle Machine Learning Notebooks.

 * Click ![Show panel](images/show-panel.png) to open the settings option in the side panel.
 The settings option in the side panel are the same settings option available in the paragraph.
 	- This is the screenshot of the settings option on the side panel that open when you click the Show Panel icon.
 Note that the settings option in the paragraph is hidden when the side panel is open.
 Click the close icon on the panel to close the pane.